Bob's Game: Crowdfunding campaigns

+Gameplay screenshot from a 2013 version.
+Pelloni started that he wanted to separate Bob's Game into a puzzle game and a RPG game.

 On November 25, 2013, Pelloni made a Kickstarter for the puzzle game from Bob's Game, which failed on December 15, 2013, with $477 out of the goal of $6,667.
-Despite the Kickstarter failing, the game was released on the Ouya on January 1, 2014.
+Despite the Kickstarter failing, it was released on the Ouya on January 1, 2014.
 Shortly after the Kickstarter failed, Pelloni created a Patreon page, which he later removed.
-On April 23, 2014, Pelloni launched the first and only Kickstarter for the previously announced action-RPG Bob's Game, saying that if the crowd-funding venture was successful, he would invest the money to work from a "hack-van" in order to complete development on the title, and if not, he would put development of the game on indefinite hiatus.
-On May 22, 2014, with 17 hours left, the game was successfully funded.
+On April 23, 2014, Pelloni launched the first and only Kickstarter for the previously announced action-RPG Bob's Game, saying that if the crowd-funding venture was successful, he would invest the money to work from a "hack-van" in order to complete development on the title, and if not, he would put development on indefinite hiatus.
+On May 22, 2014, with 17 hours left, it was successfully funded.
 Pelloni acknowledged this success shortly thereafter on his website.
 According to a Forbes article published in January 2015, the developer has given up on the project, and plans to refund backers.
-However, on January 20, 2016, Pelloni denied this claim as he stated via Kickstarter that he had not permanently stopped working on Bob's Game, and had been pitching the game to investors and publishers, to no success.
-Pelloni cited an unstable living condition and extensive re-writes to the game's code as additional reasons for the delay, he also started to separate the game into a puzzle game and a RPG game.
+However, on January 20, 2016, Pelloni denied this claim as he stated via Kickstarter that he had not permanently stopped working on Bob's Game, and had been pitching Bob's Game to investors and publishers, to no success.
+Pelloni cited an unstable living condition and extensive re-writes to its code as additional reasons for the delay, he also started to separate Bob's Game into a puzzle game and a RPG game.

 Windows, Mac, Linux

 In May 2016 an alpha version of Bob's Game was successfully Steam Greenlighted.
 In September 2016, the puzzle game Bob's Game was released on itch.io for Windows, MacOS and Linux while being under ongoing development.
 This was followed by a full Steam release on February 21, 2017.
-On June 24, 2021, Bob's Game was renamed to ok, shortly after the Steam store page for the game was removed.
+On June 24, 2021, Bob's Game was renamed to ok, shortly after the Steam store page for it was removed.

 Source code release

-In August 2016 the source code of the game was released on GitHub under a non-commercial source available software license, to allow the community to contribute.
-The author says that he wrote the game originally in C, switched then to Java, and later converted it with an automatic code converter to C++.
+In August 2016 the source code was released on GitHub under a non-commercial source available software license, to allow the community to contribute.
+The author says that he wrote it originally in C, switched then to Java, and later converted it with an automatic code converter to C++.